 High-resolution Ice-Ocean Modeling and Assimilation System (HIOMAS).
 Planned destination: Axiom Data Sciences.
 HIOMAS was originally planned to transition to the U.S. Navy meteorological community to create a suite of Arctic Ocean current and sea-ice models.
 At ADAC’s Program Year 3 Annual Meeting, USN announced that HIOMAS did not meet its requirements process.
 As a result, ADAC found an alternative pathway whereby HIOMAS could transition to Axiom Data Science (an AOOS computational center) to operate and publish HIOMAS to provide useful sea ice data modeling to support U.S. National Ice Center and National Weather Service.
 In Program Year 5, HIOMAS was transitioned to Alaska Ocean Observation System (AOOS), an accredited NOAA affiliate and its associated Data Center, Axiom Data Science and now generates operational data via 7 day hindcast and 30 day forecast of ocean current, sea ice presence, thickness, movement and ridging to a fine scale of 2 KM resolution for the Circumpolar North on a bi-weekly basis for NOAA, NWS and USNIC, to include the NWS Alaska ice desk and NOAA’s Arctic Environmental Response Management Application (ERMA).

 Arctic Oil Spill Modeling (AOSM).
 Planned destination: NOAA’s General NOAA Operational Modeling Environment (GNOME).
 At the close of Program Year 5, AOSM transitioned to PyGNOME as part of NOAA’s GNOME suite and was in the process of final transition to web-GNOME.
 Prior to AOSM, GNOME had no Arctic capability, but the addition of AOSM alleviates that shortfall.
-In Program Year 5, AOSM received a no-cost extension to conclude transition of AOSM to web-GNOME, which will conclude prior to the end of ADAC Program Year 6.
+In Program Year 5, AOSM received a no-cost extension to conclude transition of AOSM to web-GNOME, which concluded prior to the end of ADAC Program Year 6.
 All GNOME related transitions were completed by the end of ADAC Program Year 6.

 Using Vessel Tracking Data to Prioritize Bathymetric Surveying in a Rapidly Changing Arctic (AIS-PAC).
 Planned destination: NOAA-OCS Hydrographic Health Model (final data products); AOOS (raw data); AOOS data system, DHS S&T HSUP and USCG websites (visualization tool).
 By the end of the project in Program Year 5, the project team transferred final data products in the form of geo-spatial density files to NOAA-OCS for application in their Hydrographic Health Model and to any other applications as discovered through interactions with assigned USCG Project Champion(s) and project advocates, including the project stakeholder steering committee.
 The Alaska Ocean Observing System (AOOS) being a regional association of the NOAA funded Integrated Ocean Observing System (IOOS) serves as the transition target for the raw data.
 All data and data products generated as part of this effort, including the 5-year vetted AIS data and the web-based user tool, are now publicly available on the AOOS data system portal.
 The visualization tool is also accessible and can be made available through links posted on the DHS S&T HSUP and USCG websites and other interested party websites.
 At the end of ADAC Program Year 6, onward efforts to incorporate an additional year of data to continue to keep AIS-PAC updated were underway between ADAC and NOAA/NWS.